We traveled from Frankfurt to Thessaloniki on our way to Athens. We had a couple days to explore this lovely city at the end of our trip.

 The displays were in English and explained many aspects of daily life in ancient times, such as beauty routines, toys, weaving, decorations, jewelry, and glass.

-The Byzantine Museum was a peak into our medieval studies next year.
+The Byzantine Museum was a peek into our medieval studies next year.

 Gorgeous mosaics, treasures, and icons.